 The transition from working in advertising agencies to becoming a full-time developer was something I never thought I could do.
 6 months into it, I found myself working for one of the best Ruby consultancies.
 There are 8 things that I wish I would have known before jumping head first into a career as a software engineer, especially coming from a non-technical background.
 You will leave this talk not only feeling inspired to enter the Ruby world as an engineer, but have concrete action items on how to make it a successful transition.

-Kinsey is a Ruby developer at Galvanize, hailing from thoughtbot's apprentice program.
-She leads onboarding efforts for Women Who Code across the world.
-She is the RailsBridge outreach coordinator and co-organizer for Colorado.
-She is passionate about open source, as well.
-She is, also, passionate about solving dire problems around the world through the lens of software development.
+Kinsey is a Ruby and Java developer at GoSpotCheck, hailing from thoughtbot's apprentice program.
+She is actively involved with Railsbridge and Women Who Code in Colorado.
+She is passionate about dogs, women's rights and hopes to one day solve dire world problems through the lens of software development.

 As software becomes less monolithic and more service-oriented, log collection becomes a real problem.
 How can we stop hacking together brittle log parsing scripts and start building a unified logging layer?